JTSDK/jtsdk64-tools/docs/setup/msys2setup.md

 msys2

 ```
 Upon opening `MSYS2` ensure you have a Qt version listed at the top of the terminal.
-If you do not, you need invistigate why it is not present before continuing.
+If you do not, you need investigate why it is not present before continuing.

 <figure>
   <img src="../images/4-MSYS2-0.PNG" width=auto />